 It is notable that the D7200 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the D7200 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the D7200 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The D7200 was replaced by the Nikon D7500, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the features and operation of the D7200 and E-M10 III can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Olympus E-M10 III Manual.